LOADING ...

 and in Nashville in the years following

-Travis recorded the first two albums I recorded
+Travis eventually recorded the two albums I recorded

 in Nashville as